Dermal Fillers & Lip Injections

 Are you seeing the first signs of the ageing process, leaving you looking tired and no longer fresh?

 With ageing our ability to produce collagen and elastin is greatly decreased.
-With the introduction of dermal fillers we can help to re-volumise and hydrate the facial areas most affected by this volume loss.
+Dermal fillers can help to re-volumise and hydrate the facial areas that lose volume with age, such as tear trough, nose and chin augmentation, lip fillers injections and cheek enhancement, and nasolabial folds.

-Dermal fillers are made from hyaluronic gel, a natural sugar already present in our body.
-Treatments are a non-surgical procedure that can restore the fullness and volume in numerous facial areas.
-Giving the skin a much needed hydration boost is also an added benefit.
+We use dermal fillers made from hyaluronic gel, a natural sugar already present in our body.
+Our dermal fillers treatment is a non-surgical, cost effective procedure that can restore the fullness and volume in numerous facial areas.
+Giving the skin a much needed hydration boost is an added benefit.

-For a detailed consultation with our medical staff, contact us for an appointment.
+For a detailed consultation with our friendly medical staff at our Adelaide clinic, contact us for an appointment.

 Skin – Dermal Fillers